42-Short/shortinette/rust/subjects/01/README.md

 * Note that you may have to add some *lifetime annotations* to the function in order to make it compile.
+* If both numbers are equal, `b` should be returned
 * The `return` keyword is still disallowed.

 ## Exercise 02: Don't we all love darkmode?